Entire home

 Damariscotta

 Located in Damariscotta, this cottage is in a rural area and on the waterfront.
 Frances Perkins Center and Penobscot Marine Museum are cultural highlights, and some of the area's attractions include Wiscasset, Waterville and Farmington Railway Museum and Pemaquid Craft Co-op.
-Jet skiing and kayaking offer great chances to get out on the surrounding water, or you can seek out an adventure with mountain biking and hiking/biking trails nearby.
+Jet skiing and kayaking offer great chances to get out on the surrounding water, or you can seek out an adventure with mountain biking and hiking nearby.

 Damariscotta, ME